thelogbox/thelogbox.github.com/_posts/2009-03-01-mac-mini-microphone-hack.md

 ---
 layout: post

-title: Alternative Microphone for MAC MINI
+title: MAC MINI MIC HACK

 description: If you don't want to pay for iMic, use the condenser mic from an old voice recorder